Internet Redundancy and Internet Failover Sell The Cloud

 When you offer marketing cloud services, you should know that one of the biggest concerns clients are going to have about the cloud is losing Internet connectivity.
 The argument goes that if all systems are located in the cloud, and the cloud services hosting those systems are accessed through the Internet, what happens if the Internet fails?
 It’s a good question, but it’s easily answered.
 Internet redundancy and fail-over techniques will save the day.
 Even if there are frequent Internet outages, this solution has stamina.

-In a nutshell, you’re going to want a basic data connection which acts as the main ISP (Internet Service Provider), but you’ll additionally want a backup connection that a fail-over device manages.
+In a nutshell, you’re going to want a basic data connection which acts as the main ISP, or Internet Service Provider (something you can learn more about online), but you’ll additionally want a backup connection that a fail-over device manages.
 For clients who are extremely paranoid, give them two backup options as supporting struts against their main ISP.
 Given their savings on hardware and its maintenance over time, this shouldn’t be a terribly difficult sale.
 The point is: provided there are provisions for maintenance of internet connection when losses occur, no loss of value in cloud computing services will be experienced.

 A Hidden Advantage in Selling Approaches